 Plaque Causes Tooth Decay

-I am asked nearly every day why cavities are formed and what can be done to prevent this dental decay.
+Dentists are asked nearly every day why cavities are formed and what can be done to prevent dental decay.

 The inability to remove the plaque (90% bacteria) from teeth is the cause of decay on your teeth.
 The bacteria in the plaque produce acid which removes minerals from the teeth.
 This demineralized tooth structure is in fact decay.